chango/inferno/doc/index.rst

 In its simplest form, you can think of Inferno as a query language for **large** amounts of structured text.

-That structured text could be a CSV file, or file containing lines of valid JSON, etc.
+This structured text could be a CSV file, or file containing lines of valid JSON, etc.

 **people.json**